Yusuboy/revenue-forecasting/User instructions.md

 # 2. Start Application

--   Change to the src sub-directory: "cd <application root>\src".
+-   Change to the src sub-directory: cd <application root'>src.
 Application root is the directory where you have installed the application.*
 -   Run command *flask --app app run.*
 -   If successful, you should see a message *Running on* [*http://127.0.0.1:5000*](http://127.0.0.1:5000)*.*
 -   Open a web browser in address [*http://127.0.0.1:5000*](http://127.0.0.1:5000).
 You should see the home page of the app with three tabs: *Home, Preprocessing and Forecast*.